maxzheng/workspace-tools/docs/README.rst

 As simple as two steps:

 1. Create your own controller by copying workspace/controller.py:main and add entrypoint to setup.py
 2. Add your own commands or change existing in controller.
-See :mod:`workspace.commands` package for examples.
+See `workspace.commands` package for examples.

 TBD for better docs here.